Miamoto/LongLibriHeavy/README.md

   - `duration`: Duration in seconds
   - `text`: Reference transcription

-- `join_mapping.csv`: Maps each new utterance ID to one or more original segments from the LibriHeavy corpus
+- `join_mapping.csv`: Maps each new utterance ID to one or more original segments from the LibriHeavy corpus (can be used to stylize the training sets to the desired average!!!)
-- ESPnet2 asr1 directory structure (KALDI based)
+- ESPnet2 asr1 directory structure (Kaldi inspired)

 ## 🧪 Use Case